walkabilly/promotion_tenure/teaching.md

 ## <span style="color:#81112c">Course Evaluations</span>

-CEQ results for HKR 3400 were not available in time for the submission deadline.
-For HKR 6134 the response rate was too low.
-However, I did collect my own course evaluation data from the 2 courses I taught in the 2016-2017 academic year.
-Below I present the survey data and quotes for the `Stop, Start, Continue` activity the students completed as part of the evaluation for HKR 3400 as examples of my teaching.
+I have included CEQ results for all course for which they were available.
+Some courses had too few responses and results were not made available.

+**Courses taught**

+- HKR 3400 Winter 2018: See Appendix T_1 for evaluations
+- HKR 6130 Fall 2017 and Winter 2017: See Appendix T_2 for evaluations
+- HKR 6130 Fall 2017: See Appendix T_3 for evaluations

 #### <span style="color:#81112c">Course Evaluations</span>

+Additonally, I have conducted my own course evaluations for HKR 3400 and HKR 6134.
 The data are from 13 students in HKR 3400 (out of a possible 62 students) and 18 students in HKR 6134 (our of a possible 35).
 The questions posted were:
     1. The instructor used challenging questions
     2. The instructor was willing to listen to student opinions
     3. The instructor was actively helpful to the students